kdw1000/eDNP8331/_eDNP8331_EKFS.md

 ## SFTP Client Session

-In addition to a Linux Command Line Interface (Linux CLI) usable via RS232 or LAN interface connection, the eDNP/8331 Linux provides an SFTP server to transfer arbitrary directories and files from the PC to the Linux file system via Ethernet LAN only using the factory default IP address **192.168.0.126**.
-To use this service, an SFTP client, such as FileZilla, is required on the PC (see https://en.wikipedia.org/wiki/FileZilla).
+In addition to a Linux Command Line Interface (Linux CLI) usable via RS232 or LAN interface connection, the eDNP/8331 Linux provides a SFTP server to transfer arbitrary directories and files from the PC to the Linux file system via Ethernet LAN only using the factory default IP address **192.168.0.126**.
+To use this service, a SFTP client, such as FileZilla, is required on the PC (see https://en.wikipedia.org/wiki/FileZilla).

 ![Overview](https://ssv-comm.de/forum/bilder/8331EK-SFTP.png)

-An SFTP client session also requires a login first.
+A SFTP client session also requires a login first.
 The two entries required for this can also be found on a label sticker on the back of the eDNP/8331-EK board.

-After establishing an SFTP connection with a successful login, directories and files can be transferred in both directions, i.e. from the PC to the eDNP/8331 Linux file system and vice versa.
+After establishing a SFTP connection with a successful login, directories and files can be transferred in both directions, i.e. from the PC to the eDNP/8331 Linux file system and vice versa.

 ## Webrowser Session (SSV/WebUI)